Yifang-Yuan/OptoEphysAnalysis/README.md

 Functions are aleady included in my package so you don't need to install anything.

 ### Analysing optical data
 `pyPhotometryReadSession.py` will process all pyPhotometry .csv data files in the same folder with a temporal order, i.e. files that created first will be read first.
-For each recording trial, a new folder "SyncRecording*" will be created to save .csv results (* start from 1).
+For each recording trial, a new folder **SyncRecording*** will be created to save .csv results (* start from 1).

 With optical signal saved as a .csv file in the same folder as ephys results, you'll be able to proceed with the `CombineAnalysis.py`.